-Idaho internet provider to block Facebook, Twitter over their Trump bans
+Idaho company to block Facebook and Twitter for censorship

-PRIEST RIVER, Idaho (AP) — An internet provider based in northern Idaho says it will block Facebook and Twitter from its WIFI service for some customers due to claims of censorship.
+PRIEST RIVER, Idaho (AP) — An internet provider based in northern Idaho, says it will block Facebook and Twitter from its WIFI service for some customers due to claims of censorship.

 KREM-TV reports that the decision by Your T1 WIFI came after Twitter and Facebook banned President Trump from their platforms due to incitement of violence and undermining the transition of power to President-elect Joe Biden.